Global well-posedness and large-time behavior of the compressible Navier-Stokes equations with hyperbolic heat conduction: Introduction

 \begin{rem} By Sobolev's inequality and \eqref{upper}, it follows that, for any $p\in [2,6]$ and $0\leq k\leq s-1$,

 Furthermore, it holds, for $0\leq k\leq s-2$,

 \end{rem}

-\begin{rem} It should be pointed out that the approach developed in this paper can be extended to other fluid models with Cattaneo's law instead of Fourier's law, for instance, the non-isentropic compressible magnetohydrodynamic system.
+\begin{rem} In fact, we could derive the decay rates by using pure energy method in \cite{MR4686805} when the initial data belongs to some negative Sobolev space.
+However, it is not able to show the optimal decay rates for the highest order derivatives for the velocity due to the limitations of Sobolev inequality.
+Besides, we cannot prove the obtained decay rates are optimal, where the lower bound of the decay rates are unknown.
+Therefore, we need to investigate the detailed spectral analysis for the Green function. \end{rem} \begin{rem} It should be pointed out that the approach developed in this paper can be extended to other fluid models with Cattaneo's law instead of Fourier's law, for instance, the non-isentropic compressible magnetohydrodynamic system.
 Furthermore, we can study the pointwise estimates of the solution to the NSC system by using Green function method. \end{rem}